VIJAYAVARSHINI/M3_WIPER_CONTROL_SYSTEM/1_Requirements/Readme.md

 ### Strength
 * Visibility
 * Safety
+* Basic needed equipment for all automobiles

 ### Weakness
 * High cost
 * Not automatic
+* Inertia

 ### Opportunities
 * Automatic operation and rain sensors can be implemented in future.

 ### Threats
 * Once the board is repaired replacement is needed.
+* Economical Crisis

 # SOFTWARE REQUIREMENTS
 STM32Cube IDE